michaloblastni/targeted-individual-simulator/README.md

 # Extension for a more genuine stimulation experience
 The simulator can work without anyone else hearing what it tells you.
 This can be achieved by replacing the speaker that comes in the $5 kit with Audio Splotlight, however the cheapest unit Holosonics AS-168iX costs $1,299 https://www.touchwindow.com/p/AS-168iX.html

-# Extension to simulate an agent-victim interaction which happens automatically (two modules talking to each other)
+# Extension to simulate an automated agent-victim interaction (two modules talking to each other)
 The simulator is currently conceptualized to simulate a victim.
 It is however possible to buy the same $5 electronics twice, and make the modules talk to each other to simulate a whole interaction for an objective observer.

 # Extension to simulate an interactive agent-victim interaction mediated by 2 people